Brake Pad & Rotor Kits

 Brake rotors can also warp due to heat.
 This will cause the brake pedal to pulsate or the front end to wobble during braking.
 Any sign of cracking, corrosion or uneven disc surface is a good reason to replace your brakes.

 Your brakes are one of your vehicle’s most essential safety features.
 If they don’t work, you may not be able to safely stop your car.
 Being able to safely stop your car is equally as important as being able to start it.
-Otherwise you will be a danger to yourself and other motorists.
+Otherwise, you will be a danger to yourself and other motorists.
 Be sure to obtain replacement brake pads and rotors as soon as possible if the vehicle needs them.

 Yes, with a little effort you should be able to replace your own disc brakes.
-You will have to raise one end of the vehicle (whichever end you are replacing the brakes on) onto jack stands and remove the wheels.
+You will have to raise one end of the vehicle (whichever end you are replacing the brakes on) onto jack stands and remove the wheel and tire.
 It may also be a good idea to take a picture of your brakes before removing the old parts to aid you in putting everything back together.
 In most modern cars, the brake rotor and wheel hub are separate parts.
 At one time, though, the majority of cars and trucks had the wheel hub and brake disc incorporated together.
 This type of rotor can still be found today, specifically on two wheel drive pickup trucks and vans.
 When replacing this style of brake rotor, the wheel bearings must be removed from the original brake rotors and pressed into the new ones, which increases the difficulty of the job.